Dariusz Dziekanowski

-Troubled years followed where he travelled all around Europe, but eventually he found himself settled back in Warsaw in his retirement season of 1996/97.
+Troubled years followed where he travelled all around Europe, but eventually he found himself settled back in Warsaw in his retirement season of 1996–97.
 Since his retirement, he has worked in Polish television as a football commentator.
 From July 2006 to May 2008 he was an assistant to Leo Beenhakker for the Poland national football team.
+In 1985, he was the winner of the Polish Footballer of the Year plebiscite organized by the Piłka Nożna football weekly.